-In other words, you can expect to see more online shopping on Black Friday this year, not less.
-Unfortunately, planning for this massive traffic spike requires responsive scaling and highly elastic resource use.
+Unfortunately, ensuring high performance amid massive traffic spikes requires responsive scaling and highly elastic resource use.
 For monolithic applications, this can be difficult, since “scaling up” means scaling the entire application, rather than only the parts that receive the most requests, forcing companies with legacy applications to underallocate or misallocate resources, risking slow service and outages.

 In addition to preparing for more customers on Black Friday, e-commerce companies must prepare for more malicious traffic, which poses its own threat to availability.
-This is particularly true in 2021, due to an increase in DDoS attacks, which attempt to shut down websites, apps, and networks by overwhelming them with traffic from malware-infected machines.
-Over the past year, DDoS attacks have not only grown more frequent, but larger, and targeted at a wider range of businesses.
+This is particularly true now, due to an increase in DDoS attacks, which attempt to shut down websites, apps, and networks by overwhelming them with traffic from malware-infected machines.
+Over the past two years, DDoS attacks have not only grown more frequent, but larger, and targeted at a wider range of businesses.

 Since DDoS attacks are often designed to cause the maximum amount of damage to a company, they are often planned for times when legitimate traffic is at its highest, such as Black Friday and other holiday shopping days.
-This is especially true in 2021, given the rise of DDoS ransom attacks, which attempt to extort money from businesses by threatening attacks or offering to stop an ongoing attack.
+This is more important than ever, given the rise of DDoS ransom attacks, which attempt to extort money from businesses by threatening attacks or offering to stop an ongoing attack.

 Digital initiatives like transitioning from on-premise infrastructure to the cloud or adding new services to e-commerce stores presents more security risks by adding more attack vectors, exposing vulnerabilities that may not have been patched yet.
 A recent Forbes article noted that only 57% of companies conducted a data security assessment risk in 2020, and 78% of senior IT leaders lack confidence in their company’s cybersecurity posture.